WillNickols/bst270-project/README.md

 ### Getting Started

-Use the following commands in Rstudio to install the
+Use the following commands in Rstudio to install the package and open the vignette containing the reproduced figures.
 ```
 if (!require("devtools", quietly = TRUE))
     install.packages("devtools")